johannessonlab/johannessonlab.github.io/_posts/2024-08-08-inocybe-paper.md

 member: hanna-johannesson
 ---

-By generating genomes from the mycorrhizal lineage Inocybaceae, and comparing them to genomes of their saprotrophic relatives, we add to the bulk of literature on the topic: lots of genomic changes apparently occur just at the transition to the symbiotic lifestyle!
-Read the paper by Kalsoom Khan et al. here: [https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.20007](https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.20007)
+By generating genomes from the mycorrhizal lineage Inocybaceae, and comparing them to genomes of their saprotrophic relatives, we add to the bulk of literature on the topic: lots of genomic changes apparently occur just at the transition to the symbiotic lifestyle! <a href="https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.20007" target="_blank">Read the paper by Kalsoom Khan et al. here.</a>